Why do engineers love to ask fundamental linked list and tree questions in interviews when you rarely code these problems in real-world development?

 — Max Howell (@mxcl) June 10, 2015

-The obsession that top tech companies have with data structure problems can also be unfair to engineers who never sat in a CS class a day in their lives.
+The obsession that top tech companies have with data structure problems can also be unfair to engineers who’ve never sat in a CS class a day in their lives.
 If you don’t have a CS degree, it can be difficult to gauge how much you need to know to clear the initial bar during interviews.

 “While these questions can help select talented developers, they become highly problematic when somebody doesn’t have proper tools to prepare and doesn’t understand what is expected.
 A candidate might feel they need to read an entire algorithms book, which wastes their time and results in less time actually practicing problems.” says Gayle Laakmann McDowell, tech hiring consultant and author of Cracking the Coding Interview.

-But not everyone’s fortunate enough to have McDowell coach them individually.
+But not everyone’s fortunate enough to have Gayle coach them individually.
 Self-taught students and experienced programmers are left to fend for themselves, leaving many of them annoyed and confused about the purpose of such fundamentals at dream company interviews, like Google and Apple (complaints evident here, here and here).

 The best companies also test for other important factors that make a great engineer.
 For instance, discussing a technical project that a candidate is proud of can reveal knowledge, passion and ability to communicate well.
 Again, fundamentals can be very easy to learn if you know how much to prepare.

-Since the initial boom in software engineering back in the 1980s, data structure and algorithm questions have been the common way to test candidates.
+Since the initial boom in software engineering back in the 1980s, data structure and algorithm questions have been a common way to test candidates.
 The earliest engineers with growing teams carried CS degrees, and they knew that algorithm classes were a great place that required deep thinking.
 So, engineers of the 80s created this interview process that resembles algorithm classes.
 And it works accurately enough.
 When searching for talent, these questions are fast enough to answer in less than an hour and help interviewers gauge a programmer’s intelligence.
-It’s certainly not the only way to filter candidates for smartness, but–again–it works well enough.
+It’s certainly not the only way to filter candidates for smartness, but again, it works well enough.

-McDowell theorizes that there might be another reason why companies expect knowledge of data structures like linked lists and trees: It’s hard to find enough algorithm questions that don’t involve these.
+Gayle theorizes that there might be another reason why companies expect knowledge of data structures like linked lists and trees: It’s hard to find enough algorithm questions that don’t involve these.

 “Companies test algorithmic problem solving skills because they believe that people who are smart will generally do good work; they’ll find good solutions, write good code, and so on.
 I suspect companies continue to expect knowledge of data structures like linked lists and trees (which developers rarely directly use) because it’s hard to find enough algorithm problems that don’t cover this knowledge.
-And, since enough people have CS degrees, and it’s easy enough for those who don’t to learn this material, it creates a pattern where it’s okay to expect that knowledge,” McDowell says.
+And, since enough people have CS degrees, and it’s easy enough for those who don’t to learn this material, it creates a pattern where it’s okay to expect that knowledge,” Gayle says.

 However, companies that don’t prepare candidates well enough aren’t giving them a chance to perform well at these fundamental questions.
 Most companies recognize that some good candidates will be rejected through these questions, but they’re okay with the drawback of missing out on good candidates.
-They figure, it’s better to reject a good candidate than hire a bad one.
+They figure it’s better to reject a good candidate than hire a bad one.
 The veteran engineer Joel Spolsky, and author of the Trello software, once penned this common hiring philosophy in detail back in 2004:

 “It is much, much better to reject a good candidate than to accept a bad candidate.
 A bad candidate will cost a lot of money and effort and waste other people’s time fixing all their bugs.
 Firing someone you hired by mistake can take months and be nightmarishly difficult, especially if they decide to be litigious about it.
 In some situations it may be completely impossible to fire anyone.
 Bad employees demoralize the good employees,” Spolsky says.

-About 10 years ago or so, companies were somewhat more wary about giving candidates preparation material before an interview.
+In the early 2000s, companies were somewhat more wary about giving candidates preparation material before an interview.
 It was sometimes considered taboo or even “cheating” because they worried candidates might memorize problems and regurgitate knowledge in the interview.

 But that mindset has slowly started to shift as the shortage of talented developers has intensified.
 In a 2013 survey of over 1,500 senior IT and business executives, more than a third identified availability of talent, employee turnover and labor prices as a business concern.